 Most smartwatches have fitness tracking capabilities, much like the Apple Watch, and you may be wondering if a fitness tracker is better or worse than a smartwatch.
 As you may have suspected, the answer depends on you, and how much fitness you want to track.

 For example, an Apple Watch is great at tracking different workouts, and it does have the three Activity rings you try and close each day, but in terms of more complex metrics, a dedicated fitness tracker is going to give you a more in-depth look.

 Smartwatches are really great if you care more about using your fitness tracker as a communication station for your phone.
 Well, some Fitbit models do have smart features; they do pale in comparison to an Apple Watch.

 Some recommendations for Fitbit

-For my money, I do more cardio than weightlifting, so the Fitbit Charge 4 is the best for my money.
+I do more cardio than weightlifting for my money, so the Fitbit Charge 4 is the best for me.
 I can track all the essential day-to-day stats I need and even track my sleep with its battery that lasts about a week.
 Plus, the built-in GPS makes it the most attractive option for its price point.

 Of course, serious athletes would likely prefer the Fitbit Ionic on their wrist to take advantage of its advanced features like onboard GPS and personalized coaching.
 Plus, the Fitbit Ionic can even load different apps and is more smartwatch than most other Fitbit trackers.